Over the past three decades, what fads do you think teachers have wasted their time doing the most?

 The result?
 Hearsay.
 Talk for as long as you want, as long as teachers check that students have made a change in their long-term memory…

 The result?
 This could be a myth, hearsay and a fad all in one.
-Yet to find any research to suggest lesson planning leads to better outcomes.
-I’m going with school inspection and teacher-training-driven-science; it’s a fad.
+Yet to find any research to suggest lesson planning leads to better outcomes must make this a fad.

-Stamping or recording ‘VF’ in a student’s book to indicate that verbal feedback has taken place adds no value to learning.
-If the stamp is merely to serve as an indication to an observer when looking through students books, then those teachers have lost their way in the classroom and is undermining the value of a teacher’s work.
+Stamping or recording ‘VF’ in a student’s book to indicate that verbal feedback has taken place adds little value to learning.
+If the stamp is merely to serve as an indication to an observer when looking through pupils books, then those teachers have not been supported by their school leadership team and is undermining the value of a teacher’s work.

 The result?
-One of the worst myths to appear in classrooms over the last decade.
+One of the worst myths in education to appear in classrooms over the last two decades.

 The result?
 Started off as conference hearsay, and slowly has become a fad due to inspection preferences.
 Ten years later, we are still unpicking the damage.